 Thoughts often arrive on emotions and we think about the things we feel for.
-Thoughts will generally be colored by our emotions while the moon is conjunct Mercury, and we will think most clearly and perceive our own emotions objectively while the moon is opposite Mercury.
+Thoughts will generally be colored by our emotions while the moon is conjunct Mercury, and we will think most clearly and perceive our own emotions objectively while the Moon is opposite Mercury.
 During the squares our thoughts and emotions are often at odds with each other.

 Venus is the planet of love and appreciation.
 It is the planet of discrimination and filters the emotions into likes and dislikes or love and hate.
 Much of art is recognizing what is pleasing or displeasing to the soul.
 This cycle marks times of attachments, in love, art, decorating, music, and all the things we find pleasing in the world.

 Mars is a call to action, a desire to be doing something.
 This can lead to productive work or times of irritability and impulsiveness.
-When the moon excites Mars emotionally and there is no outlet, it can turn to frustration, anger, or aggressiveness.
+When the Moon excites Mars emotionally and there is no outlet, it can turn to frustration, anger, or aggressiveness.

 Optimism, generosity, and expansiveness mark the Jupiter urge.
-The feeling that not only is there room for you in this world, but that there is room to grow.
+The feeling that not only is there room for you in this world but that there is room to grow.
 Jupiter times can be marked by socializing, parties, and spontaneous actions.

-The moon and Saturn pull your emotions between possibilities and reality, between yearnings and disappointments.
-Though discipline and control are the key to making hopes come true, the first emotional reaction to Saturn is usually dejection – like a child reacting to a stern father saying no. But, like most fathers, the no is seldom final and if you use this cycle to sift the truly impractical from what is possible you can achieve most of what you want by letting Saturn work for you.
+The Moon and Saturn pull your emotions between possibilities and reality, between yearnings and disappointments.
+Though discipline and control are the keys to making hopes come true, the first emotional reaction to Saturn is usually dejection – like a child reacting to a stern father saying no. But, like most fathers, the no is seldom final and if you use this cycle to sift the truly impractical from what is possible you can achieve most of what you want by letting Saturn work for you.